Tashkent

 There seems to be a consensus that Lima’s Metro is a success.
 It has been attracting approximately 350,000 passengers a day on weekdays and Saturdays, more than had been predicted.
 This is a respectable figure for a single line in an urban area of medium density.
 Trains, unfortunately, run very full, but that of course is a sign of success, and surveys suggest that passengers are generally pleased.
 The fares, 1.50 soles (USD 0.45), cover something like two-thirds the cost of running the trains, so the subsidies required are not ruinous.
 Linea 1 is considered so successful that two additional lines are now under contract.
 Both will be subways and one will serve the Centro Histórico (the other line will reach the Airport).
 Linea 2 will cross Linea 1 at Miguel Grau and the Metropolitano at its Estación Central, thus improving connectivity enormously.
 Additional routes, including lines to Miraflores and San Isidro, are on the drawing boards.
 If and when these lines are completed Lima’s Metro will be much more like Latin America’s other major rail rapid transit systems.

-Posted in Transportation, Urban | Leave a comment
+Posted in Urban, Transportation, Rail infrastructure | Tagged | Leave a comment

 Walking, running, bicycling, and taking trains in central São Paulo

-The São Paulo metropolitan area is by most measures the largest or second largest in the Western Hemisphere,13 but it doesn’t have a very distinct image in North America or Europe.
+The São Paulo metropolitan area is by most measures the largest or second largest in the Western Hemisphere,22 but it doesn’t have a very distinct image in North America or Europe.
 In so far as most foreigners think of São Paulo at all, it’s often as a congested, polluted, and crime-ridden place.
 This image is not completely inaccurate.
-São Paulo’s 21 or so million people14 own more than seven million cars,15 and traffic jams are frequent.
+São Paulo’s 21 or so million people23 own more than seven million cars,24 and traffic jams are frequent.
 São Paulo is said, as a result, to have more helicopter commuters than any other city in the world.
 The urban area is surrounded by hills, and air quality can be terrible.
 Furthermore, the crime rate is indeed high, although it’s been dropping rapidly over the last fifteen years.
-In 2015 the murder rate was 8.56 per 100,000,16 among the lowest murder rates in Brazil, roughly a sixth that in Saint Louis—but twice New York’s.
+In 2015 the murder rate was 8.56 per 100,000,25 among the lowest murder rates in Brazil, roughly a sixth that in Saint Louis—but twice New York’s.

 Academic studies of São Paulo can also present a rather harrowing picture.
-Perhaps the best-known English-language work on São Paulo is anthropologist Teresa Caldera’s City of Walls,17 which depicts a city in which anyone who can has retreated to a gated community and stopped setting foot in socially-mixed public places, leaving the streets to the poor.
-Some of the extensive Brazilian academic literature on São Paulo also documents the city’s extreme inequalities and intractable planning dilemmas.18
+Perhaps the best-known English-language work on São Paulo is anthropologist Teresa Caldera’s City of Walls,26 which depicts a city in which anyone who can has retreated to a gated community and stopped setting foot in socially-mixed public places, leaving the streets to the poor.
+Some of the extensive Brazilian academic literature on São Paulo also documents the city’s extreme inequalities and intractable planning dilemmas.27

 Three recent trips to São Paulo suggest that this view is somewhat out of date.
 Central São Paulo is certainly a gritty place—graffiti are everywhere—but it has a flourishing pedestrian life, healthy public spaces, and pretty good, and improving, public transportation.
 In the area between, roughly, the old Centro and Itaim Bibi, streets and parks and the rail system are filled with people, apparently of all social classes, and the new ciclovias (bicycle paths) are attracting a fair number of riders.